How to improve sales productivity and get your sales process to the next level:

 Who updates the marketing materials and personalizes the email content?

-How many times sales reps have interacted with particular prospects?
+How many times have sales reps interacted with particular prospects?
 Or with various stakeholders in that account?
 How long was the sales cycle?
-What is history of the customer?
+What is the history of the customer?
 Why did a customer leave?
 What were the various interactions?

 Do you listen to the recorded conversation between your sales reps and prospects?